Skelmis/Discord-Anti-Spam/readme.md

 *I decided to create this after seeing a d.js alternative but not one for d.py, as far as I know.*

 ---
-#### This project is now at a useable state, albiet a little dodgy.
+#### This package is nearing release, however all current usages still require you to download from this repo

 How to use this right now?